-Puff Pastry - premade and frozen puff pastry from Pepperidge Farms makes this recipe extra easy.
+Puff Pastry – premade and frozen puff pastry from Pepperidge Farms makes this recipe extra easy.
 You will only need half of a sheet for the two tart pans.
-Making these pear tartlets with puff pastry is great way to serve an easy and elegant dessert.
+Making these pear tartlets with puff pastry is a great way to serve an easy and elegant dessert.

-Pears - make sure to use a fully ripe pear.
+Pears – make sure to use a fully ripe pear.
 One regular size is enough for these two tarts.
-My Harry and David pears are huge so I only needed half .
-The unused pear can be refrigerated and put in a salad or freeze for later use in another tart.
+My Harry and David pears are huge so I only needed half.
+The unused pear can be refrigerated and put in a salad or frozen for later use in another tart.

-If you don't have fresh, no worries, you can used canned, just rinse them first.
+If you don’t have fresh, no worries, you can use canned, just rinse them first.

-Cream Cheese - You can use a full-fat, reduced-fat, or a Neufchâtel cheese.
-I've made quit a few cream cheese fillings and cheesecakes with Neufchatel without any baking issues or taste problems.
+Cream Cheese – You can use full-fat, reduced-fat, or Neufchâtel cheese.
+I’ve made quite a few cream cheese fillings and cheesecakes with Neufchatel without any baking issues or taste problems.

 Sugar – this is your basic white granulated sugar.

-Egg - small batch recipes sometime only need a partial egg, so for something like the cream cheese filling, I use the white only and the yolk is refrigerated for the morning breakfast.
+Egg – small batch recipes sometimes only need a partial egg, so for something like the cream cheese filling, I use the white only and the yolk is refrigerated for the morning breakfast.

 Vanilla Extract – Use a pure vanilla extract or a vanilla paste.

-Cinnamon Sugar - I always have a shaker ready for Cinnamon toast and just sprinkle on a bit before baking.
-The ratios is 1:1 for the cinnamon and the sugar.
+Cinnamon Sugar – I always have a shaker ready for Cinnamon toast and just sprinkle on a bit before baking.
+The ratio is 1:1 for the cinnamon and the sugar.